An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 The inefficiency of a lengthy web of regulations

 Environmental regulations are vast and numerous, difficult to understand, inefficient and time-consuming to comply with, and often do not cover all issues that need addressing.
-The market system needs to direct behavior to environmentally beneficial actions automatically.
+The market system of Free Market Ecology needs to direct behavior to environmentally beneficial actions automatically.

 The Transition to Free Market Ecology